SnappyDragon64/INFILTR8R/README.md

 - Yellow enemy bullets: Can be destroyed by player attacks.
 Deal damage on hit.
 - Dark yellow enemy bullets: Cannot be destroyed by player attacks.
 Deal damage on hit.
 Can be avoided by using dash.
 - Green switches: Can be powered-up by interacting with them while standing on top of them.
 Can perform various actions or act as teleporters.
 	- Solid green switches: Disabled switches.
 - Purple power bricks: Can be powered-up by attacks.
 Performs an action when fully charged.
 - Blue and green scaffold: Can be removed by activating the corresponding switch or power bricks.

 ## Progress:
 - Core: Done
-- Levels: 2/8
+- Levels: 2/4
 - Boss: 0/1

+## Todo:
+- Make [REDACTED] accessible in 000 and 001.
+- Add camera anchors to 010.
+- 011
+- Boss
+- Wall masking.